opnfv/daisy/docs/release/installation/upgrade.rst

 update OpenStack minor version as the follows:

 1. Get new version file only from Daisy team.
-Since Daisy's Kolla images are build by meeting the OPNFV requirements and have their own file packaging layout, Daisy requires user to always use Kolla image file built by Daisy team.
+Since Daisy's Kolla images are built by meeting the OPNFV requirements and have their own file packaging layout, Daisy requires user to always use Kolla image file built by Daisy team.
 Currently, it can be got from http://artifacts.opnfv.org/daisy/upstream, or please